eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 [Container] [INFO] CWWKM2013I: The file /opt/ol/wlp/usr/servers/defaultServer/logs/messages.log being validated does not exist.
 ...
 [Container] [INFO] CWWKM2011E: Timed out searching for CWWKF0011I: in /opt/ol/wlp/usr/servers/defaultServer/logs/messages.log.
+...
+[Container] [ERROR] Failed to execute goal io.openliberty.tools:liberty-maven-plugin:3.2:dev (default-cli) on project starter-app: Unable to verify if the server was started after 120 seconds.
+Consider increasing the serverStartTimeout value if this continues to occur. -> [Help 1]
 ```

 By default, Open Liberty projects are configured to wait 2 minutes (120 seconds) for the server to start.
 These messages are an indication that the server did not start within the default timeout period.